CancerProfiling/DeepMusics/README.md

 1.Install the environment

 2.Prepare data

-  The example datasets are listed in the expreiments/data.
+2.1.The example datasets are listed in the expreiments/data.

 3.Train and evaluate DeepMusics